Equine Dental Exam and Float Services

 Breed, diet, and workload can all influence dental care needs.
 Some performance horses or horses with a history of dental problems may need checkups twice a year.

 Our veterinarians will assess your horse’s mouth and recommend a personalized dental care schedule.
-Rely on our veterinary team for tailored guidance that suits your horse’s unique needs and lifestyle.
+Rely on our veterinary Dr. Crews for tailored guidance that suits your horse’s unique needs and lifestyle.

 Practice Highlights